INN/docs/checklists/child-themes.md

 # Child Theme Review

-A checklist for reviewing child themes when updating from pre-version 0.4.
+A checklist for reviewing child themes when updating from an earlier version of Largo.
 Also a general checklist for doing a theme review for any child themes we didn't build before allowing them on our hosting.

 ### Research